jimeharrisjr/ESP8266_MotionDetection/README.md

 # ESP8266_MotionDetection
-A project using the ESP8266 and motion sensor with the Arduino IDE and IFTTT.com for home security
+A project using the ESP8266 and motion sensor with the Arduino IDE and [IFTTT.com](https://ifttt.com/discover) for home security.

+I use this with IFTTT (If This Than That) webhooks to output into [Slack](https://slack.com/), which is then connected to my Raspberry Pi
+Listening to Slack (and waiting for this trigger to take a picture from its camera and upload it into Slack.
+It's a very inexpensive
+"Security System."
+However, you can use the motion detector independently, if you wish.
+IFTTT makes it possible for you to do virtually anything from this one simple stimulus.

 ## Prerequisites
 This is a hardware and software project using very inexpensive hardware you can find widely available.